intelligent002/sync-to-async/readme.md

 - **QoS-Ready** – Future support for SLA-aware queues and priorities.
 - **Centralized Retry Logic** – Retries managed server-side, not by clients.
 - **Loosely Coupled** – Any service can be upgraded/replaced independently.
-- **Deep Observability** – Latency, throughput, and errors measurable at each stage.
+- **Deep Observability** – Latency, throughput and errors measurable at each stage.
 - **Mixed Workloads** – Lightweight requests can return fast; heavy ones queue.
 - **Simple API** – Clients interact with a traditional REST interface.